 As you can see from the above, most if not all, swing trading strategies require you to be knowledgeable in technical indicators to identify profitable entry and exit points.
 Here are some of them:

-The moving average (MA) looks at the closing price data over a period of time to identify and confirm a trend.
+The moving average (MA) can be used as a swing trading indicator.
+It looks at the closing price data over a period of time to identify and confirm a trend.
 It is plotted based on the number of days being measured.
 For instance, using a 100-day MA means adding the closing price of the asset for each of the last one hundred days and dividing them by 100 to get the average price.
 The points are then plotted in a single line to smooth out market movements and provide the trader with a better overview of the overall trend over that time period.

 Swing traders use the Relative Strength Index (RSI) indicator to capture swings in the overall trend by determining whether a particular market is deemed oversold or overbought and therefore getting ready for a ‘swing.’
 The RSI is represented on a chart from 0 to 100 with key points set at 70 and 30.
 The market is considered overbought if it is trading above 70 and is usually a signal to exit the position.
 On the other hand, a market is considered oversold if it’s trading below 30.
 That’s usually considered a signal to enter the market to profit from the expected price rise.